-Documentary and freelance photographer.
+Documentary and freelance photographer and filmmaker.

 Shadow Lives USA